Chart Color Schemes

 Health performance in Waikerie is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Waikerie faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover is low at approximately 46%, covering around 3164 people, compared to the national average of 55.3%.
+Private health cover is low, at approximately 46% (around 3,164 people), compared to the national average of 55.3%.

-The most frequent medical conditions are arthritis (affecting 11.8% of residents) and asthma (8.0%), while 62.2% report no medical ailments, slightly higher than Rest of SA's 61.8%.
-As of the latest data (20XX), 29.5% of Waikerie residents are aged 65 or above (around 2017 people), exceeding Rest of SA's 26.2%.
-Despite this, health outcomes among seniors in Waikerie are above average and better than those seen in the general population.
+The most frequent medical conditions are arthritis (affecting 11.8% of residents) and asthma (8.0%).
+About 62.2% of residents report no medical ailments, similar to the Rest of SA's 61.8%.
+Waikerie has a higher proportion of seniors aged 65 and over, at 29.5% (around 2,017 people), compared to Rest of SA's 26.2%.
+Health outcomes among seniors in Waikerie are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health